open/close all folders

 - Broadcasts of golf tournaments have started displaying contour-lines overlaying grassy slopes, which makes it easier for viewers to tell how the course lies.

 - Cricket commentary (at least in Australia) has been using variations of this for quite some time on television broadcasts.
 The earliest versions were simple light pens that allowed the commentators to sketch details they were talking about on a screen that would be made part of the broadcast note .
 More modern versions integrate various computer infographics with the actual footage of the match rather than cutting away to a new screen, or overlaid on a replay to analyse particularly close umpiring decisions.

 - A non-technological, Painting the Medium variation is used to represent Sherlock's Sherlock Scans in, er, Sherlock.
 His first impressions of people are rendered with annotations marking subtle details he's picking up from their appearance.

 - In one episode of The Ricky Gervais Show Karl comes up with something similar to this, saying that a person could have the world appear a certain way through a pair of glasses (e.g. somebody could have virtual graffiti over real-life walls).
 Ricky and Stephen tell him it's the stupidest idea they've ever heard.

-- In Tabletop Games/Warhammer40000, certain privileged members and associates of the Adeptus Mechanicus are given the augment ices necessary to see and interact with the "noosphere", giving them access to A.R. where the noosphere is available.
+- In Warhammer 40,000, certain privileged members and associates of the Adeptus Mechanicus are given the augmented eyes necessary to see and interact with the "noosphere", giving them access to some pretty sophisticated A.R. where the noosphere is available.

 - Advanced goggles and glasses in GURPS: Ultratech give lots amounts of information about everything around them including hyperspectral imaging of the environment.